moov-io/watchman/README.md

 # moov-io/watchman

 Moov's mission is to give developers an easy way to create and integrate bank processing into their own software products.
-Our open source projects are each focused on solving a single responsibility in financial services and designed around performance, scalability, and ease-of-use.
+Our open source projects are each focused on solving a single responsibility in financial services and designed around performance, scalability, and ease of use.

 Moov Watchman offers download, parse, and search functions over numerous trade sanction lists from the United States, European Union governments, agencies, and nonprofits for complying with regional laws.
-Also included is a [web UI](#in-browser-watchman-servce) and an async [webhook notification service](#webhook-notifications) to initiate processes on remote systems.
+Also included is a [web UI](#in-browser-watchman-search) and an async [webhook notification service](#webhook-notifications) to initiate processes on remote systems.

 Lists included in search are: